Mary Lefkowitz: Biography

-Anti-Afrocentricism
+Anti-Afrocentrism

-The pinnacle of Mary Lefkowitz’s controversy surrounding Afrocentrism in the classics takes form in her years-long scholarly debate with Martin Bernal.
+The pinnacle of Mary Lefkowitz’s controversy surrounding Afrocentrism in the classics took form in her years-long scholarly debate with Martin Bernal.
 Bernal is the author of Black Athena: The Afroasiatic Roots of Classical Civilization, a work that argues the deep influence of Egyptian (and therefore African) influence on Greek culture, language, and society.
-The claims that Martin Bernal argues in his text alarmed Lefkowitz to such an extreme that she wrote two texts.
-The first, Black Athena: Revisted, is a collection of essays edited by Lefkowitz that respond directly to Bernal’s work with strong criticism, and the second, Not Out of Africa: How Afrocentrism Became an Excuse to Teach Myth As History, is a text devoted to Lefkowitz’s Anti-Afrocentrism argument, tying in her arguments against Bernal.
+The claims that Martin Bernal argues in his text alarmed Lefkowitz to such an extent that she wrote two extensive publications.
+The first, Black Athena: Revisited, is a collection of essays edited by Lefkowitz that responds directly to Bernal’s work with strong criticism.
+The second, Not Out of Africa: How Afrocentrism Became an Excuse to Teach Myth as History, is a text devoted to Lefkowitz’s anti-Afrocentrism argument, tying in her arguments against Bernal.
 The aforementioned work ignited what then became a continued back-and-forth between Lefkowitz and Bernal.
-Martin Bernal wrote a response to Not Out Of Africa in which he attacked the legitimacy of Lefkowitz’s argument.
-He took a thorough approach, dissecting and falsifying Lefkowitz’s claims.
+Bernal wrote a response to Not Out of Africa in which he attacked the legitimacy of Lefkowitz’s argument.
 He argued that Lefkowitz “discover(s) what she wants and then fail(s) to check further”, and that her work is “sloppy” and clearly “written in a hurry”.
-He attacks her argument, and character, by discussing her view of history as being what he calls the “Aryan Model” of history, in this way associating her argument with a word associated with Nazism and White Supremacy.
-This response is quickly followed up by Lefkowitz with her own response: Lefkowitz on Bernal on Lefkowitz, Not Out of Africa.
-In this, she takes a fiery tone against Bernal, referring to him as B, and defends her own claims while again working to tear Black Athena’s arguments down.
+He attacked her argument, and character, by discussing her view of history as being what he calls the “Aryan Model” of history, in this way associating her argument with a word associated with Nazism and White Supremacy.
+This response was quickly followed up by Lefkowitz with her own response: Lefkowitz on Bernal on Lefkowitz, Not Out of Africa.
+In this, she took a fiery tone against Bernal and defended her own claims while again working to refute Black Athena’s arguments.

-This text debate culminated in a live debate when Lefkowitz and Bernal joined a discussion along with Dr. John Henrik Clarke and Guy MacLean Rogers.
-Much like the paper responses, this debate was heated, with interruptions and intense disagreement.
+This written debate culminated in a live debate when Lefkowitz and Guy MacLean Rogers joined in a discussion with Bernal, along with the Afrocentric scholar John Henrik Clarke.
+Much like the paper responses, this debate was heated, with interruptions and intense disagreements.